Getting to the Core of Happiness

-Our instincts and these emotions are animalistic, but God gave us “complete authority” over the animals.
-He gave us a thinking brain so we can reason, create, and problem solve; so we can live well.
-He gave us a subconscious mind so we can exist eternal and a conscious mind so we can exist our way into eternity.
-He gave us both so we can have pleasure and be happy.
+If we lived solely at a subconscious level, we would live in the natural.
+We would live like animals following the laws of nature – survival of the fittest and might makes right.
+However, God gave us “complete authority” over the animals (Genesis 1:26).
+He gave us a thinking brain so we can reason, create, and problem solve.
+We have a more sophisticated brain than the animals so we can live well and be happy.
+God gave us a subconscious mind so we can exist and a conscious mind so we can live (happy).

 To get to the core of happiness, you must first understand your own core.
 Let’s take a closer look at the core of our being by comparing our subconscious and conscious minds and how each contributes to our happiness.